blab/mumps-seq/protocols/Library preparation.md

 6. To each tube, add 7.5 µl of NPM.

-7. Being carefµl not to touch the caps, add 2.5 µl of the i5 indices to each tube.
+7. Being careful not to touch the caps, add 2.5 µl of the i5 indices to each tube.

 8. Add 2.5 µl of the i7 indices to each tube.
 Pipette up and down 5 times to mix.